Are you struggling with anxiety, depression, low self-esteem, managing perfectionism, or poor boundaries?

 “A flower does not think of competing with the flower next to it.
 It just blooms” – Zen Shin

-Under the guidance of a trained experiential therapist, the client can begin to release and explore negative feelings of anger, hurt, or shame as they relate to past experiences that may have been blocked or still linger.
+With the guidance of an experiential therapist, clients can begin to release and explore negative feelings of anger, hurt, or shame as they relate to and move forward from painful past experiences that may have been blocked or still linger.